LoginRadius/engineering-portal/content/add-authentication-to-play-framework-with-oidc-and-loginradius/index.md

 ### LoginRadius Consent Page

-Now click on the `protected url by OIDC` link in home page that will redirect you to the LoginRadius Consent Page which you configured.
+Now click on the `protected url by OIDC` link on the home page that will redirect you to the LoginRadius Consent Page, which you configured.

 ![loginradius-consent-page.png](loginradius-consent-page.png)